uoy-cs-eng2/callcentre-sirius/README.md

 # Example Sirius Editor

-This is an examplegraphical model editor with Eclipse Sirius, for a metamodel that describes automated call centre flows.
+This is an example graphical model editor with Eclipse Sirius, for a metamodel that describes automated call centre flows.

 ![](screenshots/callcentre-editor.png)